Let’s be honest here. Without people on your team, your startup won’t get off the ground. And the right developers are crucial to success.

 Outsourcing software development is usually much cheaper than hiring part-time or even full-time developers.
 Agencies have access to a pool of talented software engineers, so they can offer very competitive rates.

 Remote developers are also a plus, as they often have fewer overhead costs and can work from any location.
-Startups commonly outsource their development to countries with lower costs, like the Philippines.
+Startups commonly outsource development to countries with lower costs, like the Philippines.

 2. Quick turnaround time